ONSdigital/sdg_data_updates/5-a-1/README.md

 3. Change indicator folder name (`indicator <- "5-a-1"`)
 4. If config.R does not exist in the 5-a-1 folder, create it from the example_config.R file
 5. Check the configs are correct.
 The nomis links should not need to be edited, unless you want to add or remove selections.
-6. Check that the compile.tables.R script sources the correct config file
-7. Open update_indicator_main.R
+6. Open update_indicator_main.R
-8. Click Source (by default this is in top right of the script window)
+7. Click Source (by default this is in top right of the script window)
-9. Check for messages in the console.
+8. Check for messages in the console.
 When the script is run a file titled '5-a-1.csv' will be saved in 5-a-1 > Output Use this file for the Indicator csv.
-10. A file called <date>_5-a-1_checks.html will also be in the outputs folder.
+9. A file called <date>_5-a-1_checks.html will also be in the outputs folder.
 Read through this as a QA of the csv.